shabith/marvel-heroes/README.md

 # Marvel Heroes

-Marvel Heroes is a react native application that builds with Marvel Developer API.
+Marvel Heroes is a react native application built with Marvel Developer API.

 see it in action: